Text Size Print

 - Smoking in Longwood University facilities is prohibited.
 Effective June 2008, Longwood University will become a smoke and tobacco free campus.

 - All events held on Longwood University property must comply with federal, state, and local laws.

 - Academic classes are the first and foremost priority for academic space assignment at Longwood University.
 The Registrar's Office formulates the schedule for all recognized Longwood University courses and labs during the academic sessions.
 Classrooms will not be scheduled for non-instructional purposes prior to the formulation of classes for each semester or term, except for Signature, Presidential, and Annual Events.
 The Registrar's Office reserves the right to make changes to academic space assignments at any time.
-Events approved through the Office of Conferences and Scheduling may be moved to accommodate changes in the class schedule.
-Non-academic space is scheduled through the Office of Conferences and Scheduling.
+Events approved through the Office of Conference and Event Services may be moved to accommodate changes in the class schedule.
+Non-academic space is scheduled through the Office of Conference and Event Services.
 Requests must be submitted appropriately through the web-based form and are scheduled based on room appropriateness and on a first come, first served basis.
-Conferences and Scheduling has the final authority on scheduling all non-academic requests and has the right to deny requests dependent upon circumstances.
+Conference and Event Services has the final authority on scheduling all non-academic requests and has the right to deny requests dependent upon circumstances.

 - No program may be held on Longwood University property without express authorization from Longwood University.

-- Facilities REQUESTERs may not advertise an event or contract for food or other services prior to confirmation from CONFERENCES AND SCHEDULING that the requested space is available and the event has been approved.
+- Facilities REQUESTERs may not advertise an event or contract for food or other services prior to confirmation from CONFERENCE AND EVENT SERVICES that the requested space is available and the event has been approved.